 Local craft fairs and markets are always popular options, as they provide an excellent opportunity to meet potential customers in person.

 Related Post – 5 Tips For Setting Up Your Craft Fair Display

-In addition, many crafters sell their wares online, either through their own websites or on platforms such as Etsy.
+In addition, many crafters sell their wares online through their own websites or on platforms such as Etsy.
 Social media can also be a valuable sales tool, allowing crafters to reach a broad audience with minimal effort.
 It is possible to build a successful online craft business if you are willing to put in the work.

 Decide what will be best for your business goals.

 When marketing a new craft business, the most important thing is to get the word out.
 There are several ways to do this, and the best approach will often depend on the type of products being offered.